Overview & Schedule

-An inclusive, responsive public involvement program will be an essential part of the study.
-The public involvement program will be implemented using the principles of Context Sensitive Solutions (CSS), and will follow the policies and procedures for CSS as developed by IDOT.
+An inclusive, responsive public involvement program is an essential part of the study.
+The public involvement program is being implemented using the principles of Context Sensitive Solutions (CSS), and follows the policies and procedures for CSS as developed by IDOT.
 CSS is a collaborative approach that involves all stakeholders to develop a transportation facility that fits into its surroundings and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
 More information on CSS and how to provide your input to the study can be found on the

 Get Involved page.

-This study will be prepared following the requirements of the National Environment Policy Act (NEPA) of 1969.
+This study is being prepared following the requirements of the National Environment Policy Act (NEPA) of 1969.
 NEPA established a national environmental policy intentionally focused on federal activities and the desire for a sustainable environment balanced with other essential needs of present and future generations.